-In addition, we are conducting a randomized Phase 2/3 trial for CTX-009 in combination with paclitaxel in adult patients with unresectable, advanced, metastatic or recurrent biliary tract cancers ("BTC" or "cholangiocarcinoma") who have received one prior systemic chemotherapy regimen.
-The trial is designed to assess the safety and efficacy of the combination of CTX-009 and paclitaxel versus paclitaxel alone in patients treated in the second-line settings.
-The trial is designed to enroll 150 patients, who will be randomized in a 2:1 ratio to receive CTX-009 plus paclitaxel (n=100) or paclitaxel alone (n=50).
-The primary endpoint of the trial is overall response rate ("ORR") and the secondary endpoints include progression free survival ("PFS"), disease control rate ("DCR"), duration of response ("DOR") and overall survival ("OS").
+Following conversations with the FDA, we initiated a randomized Phase 2/3 trial for CTX-009 in combination with paclitaxel in adult patients with unresectable, advanced, metastatic or recurrent biliary tract cancers ("BTC" or "cholangiocarcinoma") who have received one prior systemic chemotherapy regimen.
+The trial is designed to assess the safety and efficacy of the combination of CTX-009 and paclitaxel versus paclitaxel alone.
+The trial will enroll 150 patients, who will be randomized in a 2:1 ratio to receive CTX-009 plus paclitaxel (n=100) or paclitaxel alone (n=50).
+The primary endpoint of the trial is overall response rate and the secondary endpoints include progression free survival, disease control rate, duration of response and overall survival.
+The trial can be found on www.clinicaltrials.gov (Identifier NCT 05506943).